Gainsborough Old Hall, Lincolnshire

 Gainsborough Hall was built in 1460 by Sir Thomas Burgh.
-An affluent family, the Burgh’s liked to showcase their wealth and power, and so the hall served as not only a home but also as a display of their position in the social ladder.
+An affluent family, the Burgh’s liked to showcase their wealth and power, so the hall served as a home and displayed their position on the social ladder.

-The hall is haunted by a former daughter of a Lord of the Manor.
-Believed to be Elizabeth, the daughter of Thomas Burgh…
+The hall is haunted by Elizabeth Burgh, the daughter of the former Lord of the Manor, Thomas Burgh.

 The ghost of a small boy has also been witnessed in the hall.
 He is reported to haunt the West Range, which is now the gift shop.
-Upon researching the history of the house, there is the record of a boy who died here during Victorian times.
+Upon researching the house’s history, there is the record of a boy who died here during Victorian times.

 Orbs and several light anomalies have also been witnessed on several occasions by staff and visitors alike.

 One of the finest medieval houses in Britain, Gainsborough Old Hall, is open year-round to visitors wanting to learn more about its history.
 The hall is open every Sat & Sun, from 10am – 3pm.

 Adults are £9.90, concessions are £9.90, and children (5-17) are £6.00.
 Children under 5 go free.

 Managed by English Heritage, you can buy a membership and get free access to Gainsborough Old Hall plus all the other historic sites English Heritage manage.

 Address: Parnell St, Gainsborough DN21 2NB